Some of the questions people ask:

 We always have someone at the door to welcome you.
 They will give you a notice sheet which includes the order of service and help you find your way around.

 There are usually three services on Sunday, all slightly different, but all include music and songs, readings from the Bible and a helpful message that’s relevant for today.

 Do I have to sing?

-We enjoy singing and expressing our worship, but we don't expect visitors to join in unless they feel comfortable.
+We enjoy singing as an expression of our worship, but we don't expect visitors to join in unless they feel comfortable.
 People often stay seated, so it won't be odd if you want to just sit and watch.
-Then again, if you join in you may find you enjoy it!
+Then again, if you join in, you may find you enjoy it!